 Businesses have an opportunity to contribute to meaningful transformation by investing in young talent through a year-long structured learning programme.

-Email Wes, our MD, if you know what you need.
+Email Steven, our Corporate Development Advisor, if you know what you need.
 Or read further to unpack how it works.

 What is a learnership?

 It’s a work-based route to a qualification, comprising both structured practical on-the-job experience (where the business comes in) and structured theoretical training (where the accredited training provider comes in).
 They are important because they measure success in terms of actual skills that the learner acquires.